JDMTias/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it allows you to get access to the route data without actually having to render the route
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? you know those little annoying error you get when filling out a form online and it says o hey this is required, you can't move to the next page until you fill that out, or when facebook asks that your password has a letter, a number, lowercase, uppercase, symbol and your blood type that is form validation working in the background it makes sure you input all necessary information.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is used to make sure that the flow of the app is working correctly from start to finish and is behaving as expected

 ## Instructions